-^a Any of these technologies may have particular state-specific permitting requirements.
+&lt;sup>a Any of these technologies may have particular state-specific permitting requirements.
 Check with your state regulatory agency.

-^b Applicable geology: F = clay to silt, C = sand to gravel.
+&lt;sup>b Applicable geology: F = clay to silt, C = sand to gravel.

-^c Applicable zone: U = unsaturated zone, S = saturated zone.
+&lt;sup>c Applicable zone: U = unsaturated zone, S = saturated zone.

-^d LNAPL type: LV, LS = low volatility, low solubility, medium or heavy LNAPL (e.g., weathered gasoline, diesel, jet fuel, fuel oil, crude oil); HV, HS = high volatility, high solubility, light LNAPL with significant percentage of volatile or soluble constituents (e.g., gasoline, benzene); > residual = only for LNAPL saturation greater than residual.
+&lt;sup>d LNAPL type: LV, LS = low volatility, low solubility, medium or heavy LNAPL (e.g., weathered gasoline, diesel, jet fuel, fuel oil, crude oil); HV, HS = high volatility, high solubility, light LNAPL with significant percentage of volatile or soluble constituents (e.g., gasoline, benzene); > residual = only for LNAPL saturation greater than residual.

-^e Primary mechanism is in bold.
+&lt;sup>e Primary mechanism is in bold.

-^{f}V. short = <1 year, Short = 1-3 years, Medium = 2-5 years, Long = 5-10 years, V. long = >10 years.
+&lt;sup>f V. short = <1 year, Short = 1-3 years, Medium = 2-5 years, Long = 5-10 years, V. long = >10 years.

-g ROI = radius of influence.
+&lt;sup>g ROI = radius of influence.

-^h Sweep efficiency is analogous to ROI, but injection technology refers to effectiveness of injectate dispersal (sweep).
+&lt;sup>h Sweep efficiency is analogous to ROI, but injection technology refers to effectiveness of injectate dispersal (sweep).

-i COC = constituent of concern.
+&lt;sup>iCOC = constituent of concern.

 Using Section 6 (see Figure 5-1), the user can first screen the technologies based on their conceptual potential to achieve LNAPL remedial objectives, given the general site and LNAPL conditions.
 The second step in Section 6 is to evaluate the technologies based on their geologic factors, referring to the A-series tables in Appendix A. Leaving Section 6, the user will have a list of technologies that have the conceptual potential to achieve the LNAPL remedial objectives, given the geologic conditions at the site.
 Further screening is performed using Section 7 and the B-series tables (see Figure 5-1), based on other important evaluation factors that carry varying degrees of significance with respect to the site, including remedial time frame, public concern, carbon footprint, and site use.
 The final evaluation step is to select a technology based on engineering data requirements (see Figure 5-1).
-The C-series tables will assist the user in recognizing the critical requirements that must be evaluated for selecting the final technology and for establishing LNAPL remedial objective is critically assessed.
+The C-series tables will assist the user in recognizing the critical requirements that must be evaluated for selecting the final technology and for establishing LNAPL remediation goals and performance metrics.
+It is at this step where ability to achieve the LNAPL remedial objective is critically assessed.